Frijol/climate-change/notes/renewables.md

 ## Nuclear
 * Nuclear power: contentious.
 Some argue that it's the best way to get off oil dependency; others say it's not worth the waste it creates
+* Current nuclear (fission) power works by creating heat through controlled atomic reactions, using this to boil water and create steam to drive a turbine.
+Specifically, all current nuclear plants use moveable cadmium rods to dampen or intensify the reaction (the rods suck up neutrons).
+[Weisman, 209][Weisman]
+* Biggest nuclear plant in the United States: Palo Verde Nuclear Generating Station, west of Phoenix.
+Produces 3.8 billion watts [Weisman, 209][Weisman]
+* Mechanism at Palo Verde: Cadmium dampers are interspersed with 170,000 cm-ish thick 14' hollow rods made of zirconium alloy stuffed with uranium pellets.
+Each rod contains the same amount of energy as 1 ton coal.
+Water flows through the rod assemblies to be heated.
+[Weisman, 210][Weisman]
+* The volume of used nuclear fuel rods created over the past 40 years is 74,258 metric tons.
+That's one football field, 8 yards deep.
+[NEI]
+* Used nuclear fuel is up to a million times more radioactive than when it was fresh.
+It is mutated into isotopes of plutonium and americum as it decays [Weisman, 210][Weisman]

 ### Side: anti-nuclear
 * New nuclear plants cost $0.25 per kWh.
 Compared to efficiency solutions and other renewables, this is too expensive (wind in a good site: $0.03/kWh, solar on a good day: $0.12/kWh) [Lovins, 84][Lovins]